Mike Dadson Ph.D. Clinical Counsellor operates his clinic in Langley, BC.

 Sometimes our level of dissatisfaction, anxiety, grief, depression, or PTSD symptoms do not seem to get better in spite of our efforts to pull ourselves out of a slump.
 In these cases, therapy can not only be very helpful, but it can change our lives, so we become happier and more productive and experience a deeper sense of purpose and meaning.
 In order for this shift to take place we need to choose the right professional.
 In fact, research shows the quality of the therapeutic relationship is the most important factor contributing to growth and change, and is more important than the theoretical orientation or interventions.
 So how do we choose?
-Online searches help and certainly personal recommendations for a clinic are also a great start, but eventually the best indicator will that first session.
+Online searches help and certainly personal recommendations for a clinic are also a great start, but eventually the best indicator will be that first session.
 What to look for?

 What To Expect In The First Session

 In that first session, notice if the therapist can build a foundation of trust.
 Trust is fundamental and is necessary to building a therapeutic relationship.
 It is the trust in the relationship that creates a sense of safety and confidence in the process.
-The relationship with the counselor must permeate each session with the sense that the client can move to a place in themselves where they gain insight, are able to see options, or to use a common euphemism, “see the light at the end of the tunnel”.
-The journey begins when the client can have a comfort level to open up and naturally share with their therapist.
+The relationship with the counselor must permeate each session with the sense that the client can move to a place in themselves where they gain insight, are able to see options, or to use a common euphemism, “see the light at the end of the tunnel.”
+The journey begins when the client can have a comfort level to open up and naturally share with the therapist.

 Building Trust With Your Therapist

-If the therapist gives advice, or too quickly thinks they have identified the “problem” or the “problem person”, or has the cure, these are indicators of a therapist taking up too much space with their own perspectives.
+If the therapist gives advice, or too quickly thinks they have identified the “problem” or the “problem person,” or has the cure, these are indicators of a therapist taking up too much space with their own perspectives.
 Through the qualities that build trust, the therapist creates the space for the client to express, feel, and see themselves.
 If in that first session you discover the therapist is not a good fit, don’t give up.
-If the first person you visit is not a fit consider this experience can be helpful identifying what you don’t want.
+If the first person you visit is not a fit, consider that this experience can be helpful identifying what you don’t want.
 Keep going in your search, and don’t let a poor or bad first experience discourage you.

 The Types Of Therapy

-The modality of therapy makes a difference and it is important, but most important is that the therapist can be flexible and adapt to the person and the person’s in the moment needs.
-For instance, it can be emotionally focused, process oriented, sensory motor, observed experiential integration (OEI), eye movement desensitization and reprocessing (EMDr), neurofeedback, cognitive therapy, or other modality which combines science with compassion and human understanding.
-If these modalities are research based and demonstrated to be effective by science that is important.
+The modality of therapy makes a difference and it is important, but most important is that the therapist can be flexible and adapt to the person and the person’s needs in the moment.
+For instance, it can be emotionally focused, process oriented, sensory motor, observed experiential integration (OEI), eye movement desensitization and reprocessing (EMDr), neurofeedback, cognitive therapy, or any other modality which combines science with compassion and human understanding.
+If these modalities are research based and demonstrated to be effective by science, that is important.
 It is the application of the modality and the ‘in the moment’ tracking of the individual that adapts the therapy to the client’s current state of mind, which makes the difference.
 This is made possible when the therapist engages the client with the qualities that build and maintain trust.

 If we change the way we think about things, then the way we feel can change.
 Conversely, if we change the way we feel about things then the way we think can change.
 Cognitive therapy is evidence based and explores with the client how the way we think can change how we feel.
 Emotionally focused therapy is evidenced based and experiences with the client how the way we feel can change how we think.
-These are two approaches, but what is most important is not the theory rather it is how it is applied.
-What is most important for individual mental health is, ‘where the client is at in the process of their growth’, and their ‘in the moment process of change’.
+These are two approaches, but what is most important is not the theory; rather it is how it is applied.
+What is most important for individual mental health is, ‘where the client is at in the process of their growth,’ and their ‘in the moment process of change.’

 Insights Into Behavior